The school opens at 8:45. The school bell is rung every morning at 08.45 to start the day.

 o Discipline: We encourage and expect good behaviour and mutual respect in the classroom.
 Children are taught to listen, to work to the best of their abilities, and to use classroom time conscientiously.

-o Recognition and Reward: Our pupils are rewarded for their efforts with a variety of schemes, such as the Good Work Book, where pupils’ achievements are noted in an assembly each week, and Golden Time, where good behaviour earns the right to choose a creative activity linked to the curriculum.
+o Recognition and Reward: Our pupils are rewarded for their efforts with a variety of schemes, such as the Good Work Book, where pupils’ achievements are noted in an assembly each week, and Golden Time, where house points earns the right to choose an activity each half term for demonstrating the schools values.

-o IT capacity: Little Milton School has a well developed IT resource base including a class set of iPads, netbooks and desktops in each classroom.
+o IT capacity: Little Milton School has a well-developed IT resource base including a class set of iPads, chromebooks and desktops in each classroom.

-o Feedback: A written report is provided at the end of each school year, and parent-teacher meetings are held during the Spring and Autumn terms.
-In years 2 and 6 the test results are recorded and meetings held.
+o Feedback: A written report is provided at the end of each school year, and parent-teacher meetings are held during the Autumn and Spring term with a short report with next step targets.
+In years 2 and 6 the end of key stage test results are recorded as part of the end of year reports.
 Parents are, however, welcome to discuss their child’s progress at any time.

 o Special Needs: The school’s staff to pupil ratio and the small class sizes means we are particularly effective at teaching children with special needs.

 o A coherent use of the National Curriculum: The curriculum is organised to facilitate the development of children at their own individual pace.
 A range of teaching methods is used including whole class, group work and individual teaching.

 o A united approach to learning: This involves staff, pupils and parents working together.

 Little Milton School is resourceful in the breadth and scope of our sports curriculum.